minexew/v6z80p/trunk/Contributions/Valen/c_programs/src/tstsnd1/readme.txt

-Example: How to use fx_player (coded in asm by Phil) from C code.
+Example: How to use fx_player code from C program.
+(fx_player was coded in asm by Phil)
 =================================================================